 On the other hand, the high level of homogeneity in activity within a fleet segment (value approx. 1) may be due to the low number of vessels in that particular fleet segment.
-Although the maximum days at sea is not a mandatory variable under the current fleet economic data call.
-Malta submits this variable annually in its data call.
+Although the maximum days at sea is not a mandatory variable under the current fleet economic data call, Malta submits this variable annually in its data call.
 The maximum days at sea is based on the average of the days at sea of the top 10 most active vessels in that particular fleet segment; this means that when a fleet segment consists of approximately 10 vessels or less, the VUI indicator will always have a value of one.

-Table 10 shows the vessel utilisation ratio calculated by STECF 19-13.
-The trend analysed for the period 2012-2017, using the slope equation and a 5% threshold to indicate significance3 indicate that there is no trend for HOK VL 1218, HOK VL1824 and MGO VL0612, whilst a decreasing trend is observed for PMP VL0006 and PMP VL0612.
-The results indicate that, based on the 2014 guidelines, the status of most of the Maltese fleet segments are in balance.
+Table 10 shows the vessel utilisation ratio calculated by STECF 20-11.
+The trend analysed for the period 2014-2018, using the slope equation and a 5% threshold to indicate significance3 indicate that the status of most of the Maltese fleet segments are in balance.

-3 Slope > 0.5 increasing; slope < -0.5 decreasing; -0.5 < slope < 0.5 no significant trend and slope = 0 flat/null trend
+$^{^3}$ Slope > 0.5 increasing; slope < -0.5 decreasing; -0.5 < slope < 0.5 no significant trend and slope = 0 flat/null trend